Nigouz/2202_NCMF/README.md

 # Built With
 - Python

 *This project is done by a group of SIT (Singapore Institute of Technology) Information Security Year 2 Students.
+The team consist of:

 **Chong Fu Min**

 **Crystal Choo Jia Xian**